 2. Do Use a Soil Moisture Probe

 A soil moisture probe is a tool that should be in every superintendent’s kit.
-These probes determine the soil’s volumetric water content—basically the percentage of water in the soil versus the percentage of soil particles and air.
-Depending on the type of soil, plants and rooting depths, the range of water can be anywhere from 10–40 percent.
+These probes determine the soil’s volumetric water content — basically, the percentage of water in the soil versus the percentage of soil particles and air.
+Depending on the type of soil, plants, and rooting depths, the range of water can be anywhere from 10 to 40 percent.

 3. Do Go Back Out There in the Afternoon